 Once a measurement has been initialized via the H-PC, the scintillometer can be disconnected and work autonomously.

 2.1 RPG-MWSC-160 Receiver

-Figure 1 gives an overview on the receiver's connectors and components attached to the housing.
+Fehler!
+Verweisquelle konnte nicht gefunden werden. gives an overview on the receiver's connectors and components attached to the housing.